tdepke2/OpenComputersProjects/libapptools/README.md

 Allows writing logging data to standard output and/or a file for debugging code.
 Log messages include a subsystem name and any number of values (preferably including some extra text to identify the values).
 Outputs to a file also prefix the message with a timestamp, much like how syslog output appears on unix systems.

-Subsystem names can be any strings like "storage", "command:info", "main():debug", etc. Note that logging output is only shown for enabled subsystems, see `dlog.setSubsystems()` and `dlog.setSubsystem()`.
+Subsystem names can be any strings like "storage", "command:info", "main():debug", etc. Note that logging output is only shown for enabled subsystems, see `dlog.subsystems()`.
 Also note that through the magic of `require()`, the active subsystems will persist even after a restart of the program that is being tested.

 ## include.lua